 - annulment (Article 52).

 The Annulment Mechanism is a fundamental device to understand the ICSID Convention because it allows the Convention to be fully effective, in that it precludes local courts from reviewing the awards.
-Moreover, the review carried out by any ICSID ad hoc Annulment Committee shall be limited to a narrow and exhaustive list of grounds for annulment.
+Moreover, the review carried out by any ICSID ad hoc annulment committee shall be limited to a narrow and exhaustive list of grounds for annulment.
 Even though the grounds for annulment do not differ much from those in the New York Convention, with the striking difference of the public order exception contemplated in the latter, and possibly absent in ICSID Article 52.
-According to this article the only grounds for annulment are:
+According to this article the only grounds for annulment are that:

-- that the Tribunal has manifestly exceeded its powers;
+- the Tribunal has manifestly exceeded its powers;

-- that there was corruption on the part of a member of the Tribunal;
+- there was corruption on the part of a member of the Tribunal;

-- that there has been a serious departure from a fundamental rule of procedure; and
+- there has been a serious departure from a fundamental rule of procedure; and

-- that the award has failed to state the reasons on which it is based.
+- the award has failed to state the reasons on which it is based.